lpgn/advanced-homeassistant-mcp/docs/index.md

 ## Overview

 The Model Context Protocol (MCP) Server is a cutting-edge bridge between Home Assistant and Language Learning Models (LLMs), designed to revolutionize smart home automation and control.
+This documentation provides comprehensive information about setting up, configuring, and using the Home Assistant MCP.

 ## Key Features